 So in a sense this is a warning to make certain everything in your life is completely under the Lordship and thus protection of God so that suffering is for purposes of preparation for eternity and to bring Glory to God so that is beneficial and not just a restoration to where we should be in our Christian walk.

-Job was restored to where he was before all this happened and God prospered him in his repentance and new attitude to God.
+When Job repented He was restored to where he was before all this happened and God prospered him in his repentance and new attitude to God.

 What can we learn from this: